 This one is getting five stars for durability, value for money, and sturdiness.
 The patterns help to hide dirt, it is lightweight yet still very sturdy and had great quality.

 This is probably an obvious one, but if you haven’t considered it, a library card is something that you will use nearly every week.
 And what fun it is to take your little one to the front desk to get his own, brand new, plastic card that he gets to sign.
 Not to mention the euphoria your child will experience at his first overdue fine.
 Buckets of fun, I tell you.
 But seriously, with all the programs, materials, and ebooks available, a library card really is a key to the world.

 And, just for fun, I’m going to throw in a bonus.

 If you’re anything like me, you make plenty of lists.
-Groceries, Target runs, To Dos, and then you lose them.
+Groceries, Target runs, To-Dos, and then you lose them.
 Or leave them at home.
-This app is free and it can be used by multiple people.
+This app is free and can be used by multiple people.
 You can make lots of lists that your spouse and kids can access.
 The next time you head to Aldi, your list will be at your fingertips.
 Forgot the eggs again?
 Text your husband and ask him to stop on the way home.
 He’ll just need to open the app to see what’s needed.

 Seriously, this app has proven itself worthy again and again.
 Get it now.

 What items would YOU add?